Particular/docs.particular.net/nservicebus/messaging/discard-old-messages.md

 MSMQ continuously checks the TimeToBeReceived of all queued messages.
 As soon as the message has expired, it is removed from the queue, and disk space gets reclaimed.

+> [!NOTE]
-NOTE: MSMQ enforces a single TimeToBeReceived value for all messages in a transaction.
+> MSMQ enforces a single TimeToBeReceived value for all messages in a transaction.
 To prevent message loss, `TimeToBeReceived` is not supported for endpoints with [transaction mode](/transports/transactions.md) `SendsAtomicWithReceive` or `TransactionScope` by default.

+> [!WARNING]
-WARNING: Due to a bug in Version 6 `TransportTransactionMode.ReceiveOnly` wrongly enlisted all outgoing messages in the same transaction causing the issues described above.
+> Due to a bug in Version 6 `TransportTransactionMode.ReceiveOnly` wrongly enlisted all outgoing messages in the same transaction causing the issues described above.

 For more details about how the MSMQ transport handles TimeToBeReceived, see [discarding expired messages in MSMQ](/transports/msmq/discard-expired-messages.md).